CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Sherlock and Cost on HackerRank.
 Can you complete the challenge? (https://hr.gs/emf)

 **Thoughts**: “Don’t Use a Comment When You Can Use a Function or a Variable”.

+### Day 89: May 06, 2022

+**Today's progress**: Success!
+Just solved Lego Blocks on @HackerRank.
+Can you complete the challenge? (https://hr.gs/e6d)

+**Thoughts**: “Programmers must avoid leaving false clues that obscure the meaning of code.”